gbrancaglione/protein-agent/README.md

 ## How It Works

 1. **Input Processing**: The agent receives your meal description as text
+2. **Context Injection**: The agent automatically receives contextual information including:
+   - Today's date and consumption summary
+   - User's daily target and current progress
+   - Recent entries for today
+   - This context is injected into the system prompt to avoid unnecessary tool calls
-2. **Protein Estimation**: The LLM analyzes the description and estimates protein content based on:
+3. **Protein Estimation**: The LLM analyzes the description and estimates protein content based on:
    - Food items mentioned
    - Portion sizes (if specified)
+   - Explicit protein amounts (when provided by the user)
    - Common nutritional knowledge
-3. **Data Storage**: Protein intake is recorded with:
+4. **Data Storage**: Protein intake is recorded with:
+   - User ID (multi-user support)
    - Timestamp
    - Description
-   - Estimated protein amount
+   - Estimated or explicit protein amount
-   - Daily totals
+   - Daily totals per user
-4. **Progress Tracking**: You can query your daily progress at any time
+5. **Progress Tracking**: You can query your daily progress at any time, and the agent has immediate access to today's data without making tool calls

 ## Data Storage

 The project uses **PostgreSQL** with **Prisma ORM** for data persistence.
-The storage layer has been migrated from JSON file storage to a proper database.
+The architecture follows a repository pattern with a services layer for context management.

 ### Database Schema

-The `ProteinEntry` model stores all protein consumption records:
+The database includes two main models:

+**User Model:**
+- `id`: Unique identifier (Int, auto-increment)
+- `name`: User's name (String)
+- `weight`: User's weight in kg (Float, optional)
+- `target`: Daily protein target in grams (Float, optional)
+- `phone`: Phone number for future integrations (String, optional)
+- `createdAt`: When the user was created (DateTime)
+- `updatedAt`: When the user was last updated (DateTime)

+**Protein Entry Model:**
-- `id`: Unique identifier (String)
+- `id`: Unique identifier (Int, auto-increment)
 - `proteinGrams`: Amount of protein in grams (Float)
 - `description`: Description of the meal (String)
 - `timestamp`: When the meal was consumed (DateTime)
 - `createdAt`: When the record was created (DateTime)
+- `userId`: Foreign key to User (Int)

 ### Prisma Commands

-- `npm run prisma:generate` - Generate Prisma Client
+- `npm run prisma:generate` - Generate Prisma Client (outputs to `src/generated/prisma`)
 - `npm run prisma:migrate` - Create and apply database migrations
 - `npm run prisma:migrate:deploy` - Deploy migrations (production)
 - `npm run prisma:studio` - Open Prisma Studio (database GUI)

+### Development Scripts

+- `npm start` - Run the agent in interactive mode (uses `tsx` to run TypeScript directly)
+- `npm run dev` - Run with watch mode for development
+- `npm run build` - Compile TypeScript to JavaScript
+- `npm run seed:dev` - Seed database with default user (development only)

 ## Future Enhancements